awsdocs/aws-sct-user-guide/doc_source/agents.dw.md

 #### Step 1: Create an AWS Snowball Edge job<a name="agents.Snowball.SBS.OrderSnowball"></a>

-Create an AWS Snowball job by following the steps outlined in the section [Getting started with AWS Snowball Edge: your first job](http://docs.aws.amazon.com/snowball/latest/developer-guide/common-get-start.html) in the AWS Snowball documentation\.
+Create an AWS Snowball job by following the steps outlined in the section [Creating an AWS Snowball Edge Job](https://docs.aws.amazon.com/snowball/latest/developer-guide/create-job-common.html) in the *AWS Snowball Edge Developer Guide*\.

 #### Step 2: Unlock the AWS Snowball Edge device<a name="agents.Snowball.SBS.UnlockSnowball"></a>

 Run the commands that unlock and provide credentials to the Snowball Edge device from the machine where you installed the AWS DMS agent\.
 This way, you can be sure that the AWS DMS agent call connects to the AWS Snowball Edge device\.
-For more information about unlocking the AWS Snowball Edge device, see [ Unlock the AWS Snowball Edge](http://docs.aws.amazon.com/snowball/latest/developer-guide/unlockappliance.html)\.
+For more information about unlocking the AWS Snowball Edge device, see [Unlocking the Snowball Edge](https://docs.aws.amazon.com/snowball/latest/developer-guide/unlockdevice.html)\.

 For example, the following command lists the Amazon S3 bucket used by the device\.